Accredited Pharmacists (AcSHP)

 Also in 2023, SHPA will extend our national awards program, establishing new honours for established and emerging Accredited Pharmacists, plus a third honour for outstanding practice in residential aged care.

 If you have any questions, contact our accreditation team via email firstname.lastname@example.org

-As one of two national accrediting bodies, SHPA is committed to recognising and supporting the unique expertise of Accredited Pharmacists, and the crucial role they play upholding quality use of medicines and medication safety for patients who are at risk of medication-related harm and hospitalisation.
-In step with national accreditation:
+As Australia’s only continuously accrediting body, and pre-eminent scientific and patient-centred pharmacy organisation, SHPA’s reaffirms its commitment to supporting the unique expertise of Accredited Pharmacists, and the crucial role they play upholding quality use of medicines and medication safety for patients who are at risk of medication-related harm and hospitalisation: